-Charles Bombardier has been collaborating with the International Civil Aviation Organization (ICAO) since 2017.
-He was initially hired as Senior Advisor and now works as a consultant for the UN agency.
-Since 2016, he directs a research laboratory at Université de Sherbrooke, where he also mentors bachelor students.
-In 2013, he founded Imaginactive to publish his vision on the future of aviation, powersports and urban mobility.
-Mr. Bombardier holds a bachelor's and a Master of Science degrees from the École de Technologie Supérieure and a certificate in board governance from Université Laval.
-Mr. Bombardier is a member of the Board of Directors of Bombardier Inc.
+During the past five years, Mr. Bombardier has been acting as the founder and President of Imaginactive.
+Between 2018 and 2019, he also worked as senior consultant for the International Civil Aviation Organization (ICAO) (a specialized agency of the United Nations).
+In addition, since November 2016, Mr. Bombardier is conducting research at the Université de Sherbrooke, where he develops neurofeedback systems applied to new product development.
+Mr. Bombardier is a Canadian engineer and holds a Bachelor's and a Master's of science degrees from the École de Technologie Supérieure and a certificate in board governance from Université Laval.
+He is a member of the board of directors of Bombardier Inc.